MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-timesheet.md

 you're designated as a delegate, you can also enter a timesheet for another worker.
 To create a timesheet as a delegate, select the **Menu** button and then select a resource name.

-The timesheet page will create a new timesheet for the timesheet period, based on the current date.
-The work week will be displayed.
+The timesheet page creates a new timesheet for the timesheet period, based on the current date.
+The work week is displayed.
 If the timesheet period covers multiple weeks, you can select another work week from the work week tabs.
-If a timesheet exists for the current date, it will be displayed.
+If a timesheet exists for the current date, it's displayed.
 If you need to create a new timesheet in a different timesheet period, select the **Menu** button and then select **New timesheet**.

 You can enter project information by clicking the **Add time** action or the **Copy time from** action.
-The **Copy time from** action will copy project line information, but not the hours.
+The **Copy time from** action copies project line information, but not the hours.
 The **Copy time from** menu includes the following options: